 The current state of contactless food delivery at colleges and universities

+On-campus meal delivery (or at least online ordering) is nothing new.
+What’s new, though, is an increased focus on eating healthy—and, frankly, many schools and student residences haven’t been able to keep up with the demand.
 As early as 2018, schools were launching apps and services to cater to the pickier or more health-conscious members of their student bodies.
 The sort of student who isn’t willing to stand in line for chicken tenders and french fries and might rather pre-order an acai bowl from their smartphone.
+The result: health consciousness is no longer a fad.
+It’s a hardwired part of our everyday routines.Now, students can order food from anywhere (even with their campus card)

 It can be argued that no group of people is more perfectly primed to benefit from smart, safe, affordable meal delivery than undergraduate students.
+Just consider these three basic assumptions about college students:- They’re frequently hungry

 - They rarely cook or can’t